 Chairman Jack Kemp is founder and current co-director of Empower America, a public policy and advocacy organization.
-Kemp served as Secretary of the U.S. Department of Housing and Urban Development in the Bush Administration, and are presented the Buffalo, N.Y., area for 18 years in the U.S. House of Representatives.
+Kemp served as Secretary of the U.S. Department of Housing and Urban Development in the Bush Administration, and represented the Buffalo, N.Y., area for 18 years in the U.S. House of Representatives.
 He played professional football for 13 years as quarterback for the San Diego Chargers and Buffalo Balls.
 His father was a small-businessman who helped start a small trucking company in and around Los Angeles, CA.

-"//you tax sometbing, you get less of it. //you subsidize sometbing, you get more if it.
-The problem in America today is that we are laxing work, saxings, investment, and productivity; and we re-subsidizing debt, welfare, consumption, letsure, and mediocrity."
+"If you tax something, you get less of it.
+If you subsidize something, you get more if it.
+The problem in America today is that we are taxing work, savings, investment, and productivity; and we're subsidizing debt, welfare, consumption, leisure, and mediocrity."

-Vice Chairman Eductor J. FewLeter, Jr. is president of the Heritage Foundation, a leading public policy group in Washington, D.C.
+Vice Chairman Eductor J. Few Later, Jr. is president of the Heritage Foundation, a leading public policy group in Washington, D.C.
 He also serves as chairman of the Institute for European Defense and Strategic Studies in London.
 Feulner, who has a Ph.D. from the University of Edinburgh, served as consultant for Domestic Policy to President Reagan, and was the Chairman of the U.S. Advisory Commission on Public Diplomary.

-"Our lax code has become a complex usb of penalties, distrcentives, loopholes, and preferences.
+"Our tax code has become a complex web of penalties, distrcentives, loopholes, and preferences.
 No amount of tinhering at the edges will save the system.
-The only ensure is to replace it will be all save the system that rewards work, saving and risk-taking."
+The only answer is to replace it with a new system that rewards work, saving and risk-taking."

-Loretta H. Adams, started her professional career as a management trainee at the Panama City, Panama, Sears store on a \$25-a-week salary.
-Ms. Adams later immigrated to the United States and went on to become founder of the San Diego-based Market Development, lac., a consumer, marketing, and opinion research firm with nearly 100 employees.
-Since 1978, her conspany has serviced Latin-American consumers in the United States and Latin America and has become one of the top 100 research firms in the country.
+Loretta El.
+Adams, started her professional career as a management trainee at the Panama Cley, Panama, Sears store on a \$25-a-week salary.
+Ms. Adams later immigrated to the United Sases and went on to become founder of the San Diego-based Market Development, Inc., a consumer, marketing, and opinion research firm with nearly 100 employees.
+Since 1978, her contagny has serviced Latin-American consumers in the United States and Latin America and has become one of the top 100 research firms in the Country.

-"The conditions that produced the current lax system no longer contribute positizely to a 21st century global economy.
+"The conditions that produced the current lax system no longer contribute positively to a 21st century global economy.
 We now have the opportunity to create a lax system that is more responsive to our times, situation, and needs and, bopefully, we will grasp it fully."

-J. Kenneth Blackwell lived in public housing for the first seven years of his life only to later pioneer housing reforms as the Deputy Underserveury of the U.S. Department of Housing and Urban Development.
-Today, he serves as Treasurer of the State of Ohio, having previously held public office on the Gincinnati Gay Council before becoming mayor of Cincinnati.
+J. Remneth Blacksnell lived in public housing for the first seven years of his life only to later pioneer housing reforms as the Deputy Underscereary of the U.S. Department of Housing and Urban Development.
+Today, he serves as Treasurer of the State of Ohio, having previously held public office on the Cincinnati Cay Council before becoming mayor of Cincinnati.
 He is a member of the Council on Foreign Relations in New York, and previously served as U.S. Ambassador to the United Nations Human Rights Commission and as vice president of Xavier University in Cincinnati.